cocos/cocos-docs/en/components/webview.md

 Click `add component` at the bottom of **Properties** panel and select `WebView` from `add UI component` popup.
 Then you could add WebView component to the node.

-For more info about WebView API reference [WebView API](../../../api/en/classes/WebView.html)。
+For more info about WebView API reference [WebView API](../../../api/en/classes/WebView.html).

 ## WebView Attribute

 | Attribute | Function Explanation
 |-------- | ----------- |
 | Url | A given URL to be loaded by the WebView, it should have a http or https prefix.
-| WebViewEvents | The webview's event callback , it will be triggered when certain webview event occurs.
+| WebViewEvents | The webview's event callback, it will be triggered when certain webview event occurs.

 ## WebView Event